-“Basement”:

-a.
-A story partly or completely underground.
-A basement shall be counted as a story for purposes of height measurement where any portion of a basement has more than ½ of its height above grade.

-b.
-For the purposes of flood management, a basement shall be considered any area of the building having in its floor subgrade (below ground level) on all sides.
-(Ord.
-763, 1996)

-c.
-A sub grade crawlspace is considered a basement unless it meets the minimum technical requirements defined in FEMA Technical Bulletin 11-01 (Crawlspace Construction for Buildings Located in Special Flood Hazard Areas, 2001).
-(Ord.
-1514, 2018; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Bench sign”: Any sign painted on or otherwise attached to a bench or other seat placed in an exterior area of a premises.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Berm”: A mound o r embankment of earth designed to provide visual interest, screen undesirable views, or decrease noise.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Board”: The Board of Douglas County Commissioners, unless otherwise specified.
-(Ord.
-763, 1996)

-“Breakaway walls”: A wall that is not part of the structural support of the building and is intended through its design and construction to collapse under specific hydrodynamic lateral loading forces, without causing damage to the elevated portion of the building or supporting foundation system.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to 1.14

+Moved to Article 5: Floodplain Management

 “Buffer-yard”: A continuous area of land which is required to be set aside along the perimeter of a lot which is landscaped with a combination of plants, berms, fences, or walls, the purpose of which is to provide a transition between and to reduce the environmental, aesthetic, and other impacts of one type of land use upon another.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Buildable area”: That portion of the platted lot exclusive of the required front, rear and side yard setbacks, as established by the base zone for the lot, and, for the purposes of hillside management, minus all designated undevelopable area.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Building”: Any structure having a roof supported by columns or walls, not including a travel trailer or Recreational Vehicle.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-167, 1968)
+Moved to 1.14

 “Building area”: The total gross square footage of floor area of the buildings located on a parcel of property.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Building area, occupied”: The total gross square footage of floor area of a building occupied by an individual business or unit of operation.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Building height”: The vertical distance from any part of the structure to the natural grade below, excluding chimneys and vents.
-(Ord.
-763, 1996; Ord.
-406, 1982; Ord.
-167, 1968)

-“Building principal”: See “Structure, principal”.
-(Ord.
-763, 1996)
+Moved to 1.14

+Moved to 1.14 (see Structure, principal)

 “Building setback”: The distance between the property line and the nearest portion of a building on the property.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Building site”: The ground area of a building together with all open spaces required by this development code.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Building site slope”: The average natural slope of the area designated as the building envelope measured at right angles to the natural contours along a line passing through the center of the building envelope, such line shall terminate at the opposite edges of the proposed building, or at the opposite edges of the proposed cut or fill, whichever distance is greater.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Carport”: A permanent roofed structure not completely enclosed to be used for vehicle parking.
-(Ord.
-763, 1996)
+Moved to 1.14

+“Carson River Regional Hydraulic Model (Model)”: A single unified HEC-RAS model encompassing portions of the Carson River within Alpine County, California, Carson City, Nevada, Douglas County, Nevada, and Lyon County, Nevada.
+The Model has its downstream terminus at Lahontan Reservoir, its upstream extent for the West Fork of the Carson River at approximately the USGS stream gage (10310000), West Fork Carson River At Woodfords, California, and its upstream extent for the East Fork of the Carson River at approximately the USGS stream gage (10309000), East Fork Carson River Near Gardnerville, Nevada.
+Moved to Article 5: Floodplain Management

+“Carson River Regional Hydraulic Model – Model Management, Distribution, And Update Guide (Guide)”: The document that provides guidance and procedures regarding the use, management, distribution, modification, submission and review of the Model.
+Moved to Article 5: Floodplain Management